DanielleLevy/ApEx4/README.md

 1. The work was carried out according to the guidelines and rules of object-oriented programming in the CPP language.
 2. Each of the classes - server and client, has its own main function (which contains tests) that will allow you to run the file according to the instructions above.
 3. The input from the user is composed as follows: in each vector the numbers are separated by a single space.
 From the last number in the vector to the distance function there is also a single space and from the distance function to K there is also a single space.
-4.The exercise was implemented according to a "command" design pattern that there is an abstract class called "command" and has a method called "execute" and a "description" string.
+4. The exercise was implemented according to a "command" design pattern that there is an abstract class called "command" and has a method called "execute" and a "description" string.
 5. We will also note that the "server" class and the "client" class have been adapted that the server can take care of a number of clients simultaneously at the same time, which means the server works with multi threads.
 Only the client is the one who can access the files.
 6. The information that the server sends to the client is up to 4096 Bytes.
 7. This program was written in the CPP language, developed in the CLION development environment and adapted to run on Bar Ilan University servers (U2/PLANET), as requested.